emmajanedrews/base-template/_posts/2017-11-21-5-home-maintenance-projects-to-do-twice-a-year.md

 **5. Make sure your hose bibs are insulated and protected.** We don’t get too many hard freezes in our area, but one good freeze where a water pipe bursts and you’ll be crying.
 Make sure those are all wrapped up well for the winter.

 If you have any questions about this or other real estate-related topics, please feel free to reach out.
-My phone is (512) 658-6476 or email me at karlyn@prosperprops.com.
+My phone number is (512) 658-6476 or email me at karlyn@prosperprops.com.